 Preventive strategies against ILD and lung cancer go hand in hand with a healthy lifestyle.
 Avoiding smoking is paramount, as tobacco smoke significantly increases risk factors.
 Additionally, minimizing exposure to environmental pollutants and occupational hazards, such as asbestos and silica dust, is crucial.

 Another aspect of prevention is dietary.
-Consuming a fiber-rich diet with adequate servings of fruits, vegetables, and whole grains can support lung health.
+Consuming a fibre-rich diet with adequate servings of fruits, vegetables, and whole grains can support lung health.
 Foods high in antioxidants, like berries, nuts, and green leafy vegetables, have been associated with better lung function and may offer a protective effect against lung-related issues.

 Early detection of ILD in cancer patients can profoundly affect treatment outcomes.
 Identifying ILD at initial stages allows healthcare professionals to implement targeted therapies promptly, reducing disease progression and improving quality of life.
 Moreover, early detection of lung cancer coupled with ILD can significantly enhance survival rates, underscoring the importance of regular health screenings and symptom awareness.